 🏃 Run for something.
 If you want to run for something, but have no idea what to do, these people will help you.
 They also like money and volunteers to help those people who are running, so even if you’re not in a position to stand for office, you can help.
 Note: they are especially planning to target the 57 Rs in local governments who participated in the insurrection.

 👎 Defund the seditionists.
-Defund the seditionists.
-This is a list with companies that sometimes have donated to the seditionists.
+This is a list with companies that sometimes have donated to the seditionists, and their current approach to supporting or not supporting the seditionists.
 The list is long.
 You will recognize many of the corporations, and you probably have a relationship with some — either you are a customer, a shareholder, or maybe even an employee.
 Contact them and compliment or complain, but let them know you are watching.
 Forward it to others.

 🐍 Schadenfreude 😈